tOmoness/.net-sdk/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/cfdh2bc1cursyab9)](https://ci.appveyor.com/project/srgb/wp-api-client)

 #Overview
-The **MixRadio .Net SDK** (formally the Nokia Music SDK) lets you easily integrate your Windows Phone app with [MixRadio on Lumia phones](http://nokia.ly/musicapp), your Windows 8 app with [MixRadio on Windows 8](http://nokia.ly/musicappwin8) or get data into any [Portable class libraries (PCL)](http://msdn.microsoft.com/en-us/library/vstudio/gg597391(v=vs.110).aspx) environment - for example using [Xamarin](http://www.xamarin.com/) to target the [Nokia X device family](http://www.nokia.com/global/products/nokia-x/).
+The **MixRadio .Net SDK** (formally the Nokia Music SDK) lets you easily integrate your Windows Phone app with [MixRadio on Lumia phones](http://www.mixradiomusic.com/), your Windows 8 app with MixRadio on Windows 8 or get data into any [Portable class libraries (PCL)](http://msdn.microsoft.com/en-us/library/vstudio/gg597391(v=vs.110).aspx) environment such as [Xamarin](http://xamarin.com/).

 The SDK lets you perform searches, get charts and recommendations and user data such as play history within your app.
 You can link through to the MixRadio apps to give your users a full listening experience.